 Sometimes the boundary needs to be reset or modified, which is a normal part of the recovery process.
 By learning from what has happened, the family can keep or reset certain boundaries and determine which are most effective and helpful to the user’s well-being.
 The success of setting boundaries is maximized when all family members take part in supporting the user, as well as asking for additional support from professionals.
-It is important to remember that you cannot change someone else, but what you can change is your response to the situation.
+It is important to remember that you cannot change someone else, but you can change your response to the situation.
 Your attitude toward the user can help them realize the changes they can and need to make.
-Remember that support from the whole family is needed; by working together to reach a compromise, you can create a healthy boundary and enable the user’s recovery.
+Remember that support from the whole family is needed—by working together to reach a compromise, you can create a healthy boundary and enable the user’s recovery.

 “Boundaries in Recovery.”
 Stepping Stone Recovery.
 Stepping Stone Center for Recovery, 13.
 Apr.
 2016.
 Web.
 29 Dec.
 2016.

 “Setting and Keeping Boundaries.” (n.d.): 1-5.
 Adfam.
 Adfam, 2010.
 Web.
 29 Dec.
 2016.